DmEye/rdb_exporter/README.md

 </table>

 # Exporter configuration file
 You need to add a configuration json file beside "main.py" file and name it <strong>"exporter_conf"</strong> and fill it with a content.
-(Field "trace" is reqired)
 <br>
 The example of required content is:
 ```